pangenome/odgi/docs/rst/commands/odgi_explode.rst

 --------------

 | **-i, --idx**\ =\ *FILE*
 | Load the succinct variation graph in ODGI format from this *FILE*.
 The file name usually ends with *.og*.
-It also accepts GFAv1, but the on-the-fly conversion to the ODGI format requires additional time!
+It also accepts GFAv1 or GFAz (compressed GFA), but the on-the-fly conversion to the ODGI format requires additional time!

 Explode Options
 ---------------